Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

 #### PWM exposure

 Above captures were all radial, this one is linear.
-The frame captured 6mm diameter airsoft pistol bullet in flight.
+The frame captured 6mm diameter airsoft pistol pellet in flight.
 A fixed length pigpio waveform (as in shots) would need synchronization between triggering shot and triggering waveform (accoustic, laser light barrier or 665/1007fps high framerate video detection).
 The simpler approach taken here is to use 3kHz PWM signal on GPIO13 with duty cycle 2.5% (8.33µs).
 Each 1fps frame gets 3000 flashes.
 This cannot be done inside moving box because all you would get is a white frame.
 Tool pwm_ges called without arguments uses exactly those settings as defaults.
 The command generates 6000 strobe pulses in order to not confuse raspivid AWB:

 	$ pwm_ges
 	$